NativeScript/docs-v7/docs/ui/theme.md

 There are a few different ways you may want to display individual form fields within your form.
 Look over the list of class names below, and then review the subsequent examples to see those class names in action.

-* `input`: A class name that applies the base stying to TextField UI components.
+* `input`: A class name that applies the base styling to TextField UI components.
 * `input-border`: A class name that adds a border to a TextField UI component.
 * `input-rounded`: A class name that adds a rounded border to a TextField UI component.
 * `label`: A class name that applies the base styling to Label UI components.